 Public and Non-public Facing Communications Platforms

-The Notification of Enforcement Discretion is only relevant when it comes to the use of non-public facing communications utilities.
-These incorporate HIPAA-compliant communications solutions, Facebook Messenger video, WhatsApp, Apple FaceTime, Skype, Google Hangouts video, and texting facilities within those specific applications.
-These non-public facing applications normally use end-to-end encryption, which helps to make sure PHI is not captured while on the move.
-These solutions have access controls and allocate users control over various aspects of communications, like recording and muting conversations.
+The Notification of Enforcement Discretion is only relevant to the use of non-public facing communications platforms.
+These include, but are not limited to, HIPAA-compliant communications solutions, Facebook Messenger video, WhatsApp, Apple FaceTime, Skype, Google Hangouts video, and texting facilities within those specific applications.
+These non-public facing applications normally use end-to-end encryption, which helps to make sure PHI is not captured by unauthorized individuals during transmission.
+These solutions have access controls and allocate user control over various aspects of communications, like recording and muting conversations.

 Public-facing communications platforms are not included in the Notification of Enforcement Discretion and MUST NOT be used.
 These communications platforms have been created to allow wide or indiscriminate access and are available to the public.
 Public-facing platforms include Facebook Live, Twitch, and TikTok, as well as chatroom platforms like Slack.

 You can read the OCR guidance on telehealth and HIPAA during the COVID-19 nationwide public health emergency on this link (PDF).